 What is the status of on-campus learning and support services?

 Learning Support: For matters related to disability accommodation, the Learning Support staff can be reached at firstname.lastname@example.org.

 Questions for international students

-Will continuing international students already in the U.S. be allowed to live on CCAD’s campus in the fall?
+Will continuing international students already in the U.S. be allowed to live on CCAD’s campus in the spring?

 Continuing international students who are already in the U.S. and presently have a housing contract with CCAD’s Residence Life office will be able to stay in CCAD housing, if they decide to maintain their housing contract.
 To learn more about housing, view the Residence Life & Housing section.